shadenshabayek/shadenshabayek.github.io/_pages/about.md

 I am currently a Research  &  Data scientist at the [Center of Expertise for Digital Platform regulation](https://www.peren.gouv.fr/en/) (PEReN), a center placed under the joint authority of the French Ministries of Economy, Culture and Digital Technology. <br>

-I am also an associate researcher at [SciencesPo Médialab](https://medialab.sciencespo.fr/).
+I am also an associate researcher at [SciencesPo Médialab](https://medialab.sciencespo.fr/) and at [Institut des Systèmes Complexes](https://iscpif.fr/projects/shaden-shabayek/).

 Research interests
 --
-Social Networks, Opinion Dynamics, Misinformation, Ignorance studies, Governance of Digital Platforms.
+Social Networks, Opinion Dynamics, Content moderation, misinformation, Governance of Digital Platforms, fairness in machine learning.